opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_45/report.md

 ## Defendant’s Submissions

-6       The Defendant had declared his gross income as $4,657.41 per month[\[note: 4\]](#Ftn_4), and that his income is based on commission.
-The Defendant has applied for a downward variation because he has been struggling to pay for maintenance and had to take up personal loans resulting his being heavily in debt[\[note: 5\]](#Ftn_5).
+6       The Defendant had declared his gross income as $4,657.41 per month[^4], and that his income is based on commission.
+The Defendant has applied for a downward variation because he has been struggling to pay for maintenance and had to take up personal loans resulting his being heavily in debt[^5].

-7       The Defendant has stated that K2 was in pre-school when the ancillary orders were made in 2015 but is now in primary school and so there is a significant reduction in school fees.[\[note: 6\]](#Ftn_6) Other reasons given for the Defendant’s application were that the experienced domestic helper employed by Plaintiff having been replaced and so the household expenses has been reduced, the Plaintiff’s salary having increased, and Plaintiff having a windfall after selling their matrimonial flat.
-The Defendant has also claimed that his health has deteriorated after being “assaulted” by the Plaintiff on 3 December 2014 and that he would “require long term treatment to reduce the swell and for the muscles to recover.”[\[note: 7\]](#Ftn_7)
+7       The Defendant has stated that K2 was in pre-school when the ancillary orders were made in 2015 but is now in primary school and so there is a significant reduction in school fees.[^6] Other reasons given for the Defendant’s application were that the experienced domestic helper employed by Plaintiff having been replaced and so the household expenses has been reduced, the Plaintiff’s salary having increased, and Plaintiff having a windfall after selling their matrimonial flat.
+The Defendant has also claimed that his health has deteriorated after being “assaulted” by the Plaintiff on 3 December 2014 and that he would “require long term treatment to reduce the swell and for the muscles to recover.”[^7]

 8       The Defendant had highlighted that there was an error in his lawyer’s statement during the hearing before DJ Chin with regard to his position to pay $700 per child.
 His position at the hearing before me is that he should only be required to pay $700 for both children.
 However, there was no appeal against DJ Chin’s order back then.
-The Defendant’s position is that the expenses of both children should only be $1,400 and that the Defendant should only be paying half of such expenses[\[note: 8\]](#Ftn_8).
-During the closing submissions, the Defendant has submitted that “the total child maintenance for both children is $746.68” and that “the Defendant is to pay 50% of this amount”.[\[note: 9\]](#Ftn_9)
+The Defendant’s position is that the expenses of both children should only be $1,400 and that the Defendant should only be paying half of such expenses[^8].
+During the closing submissions, the Defendant has submitted that “the total child maintenance for both children is $746.68” and that “the Defendant is to pay 50% of this amount”.[^9]

 ## Plaintiff’s Submissions

-9       The Plaintiff submits that since the ancillary order, maintenance was never enough for both children.[\[note: 10\]](#Ftn_10) The Plaintiff also added that the K1 was badly affected by the divorce and consequently, had to go for more therapy sessions[\[note: 11\]](#Ftn_11) and K1 needed a lot of tonics as he was born a premature baby.
-The Plaintiff also contended that the cost of employing a helper has increased[\[note: 12\]](#Ftn_12).
-The Plaintiff had highlighted that the Defendant’s income is about $8,000 monthly[\[note: 13\]](#Ftn_13) (or about $6,147.00[\[note: 14\]](#Ftn_14) monthly), or a monthly average of $7,256.00 which was not disclosed until the Plaintiff’s request for discovery[\[note: 15\]](#Ftn_15).
-Despite the Defendant’s claim of a decrease in income and struggling to keep up with maintenance for the children, the Plaintiff had pointed out that the Defendant has upgraded to a Mercedes car in July 2017, spending “a staggering” sum per month of $2,366.32 (loan, road tax, insurance, maintenance, petrol & cashcard) on the vehicle.[\[note: 16\]](#Ftn_16) While the Plaintiff acknowledged that she has since obtained a job with a higher salary, her current job does not pay her more on an annual basis as her previous job was on a 13th month pay scheme and her current job on a 12th month pay scheme[\[note: 17\]](#Ftn_17).
+9       The Plaintiff submits that since the ancillary order, maintenance was never enough for both children.[^10] The Plaintiff also added that the K1 was badly affected by the divorce and consequently, had to go for more therapy sessions[^11] and K1 needed a lot of tonics as he was born a premature baby.
+The Plaintiff also contended that the cost of employing a helper has increased[^12].
+The Plaintiff had highlighted that the Defendant’s income is about $8,000 monthly[^13] (or about $6,147.00[^14] monthly), or a monthly average of $7,256.00 which was not disclosed until the Plaintiff’s request for discovery[^15].
+Despite the Defendant’s claim of a decrease in income and struggling to keep up with maintenance for the children, the Plaintiff had pointed out that the Defendant has upgraded to a Mercedes car in July 2017, spending “a staggering” sum per month of $2,366.32 (loan, road tax, insurance, maintenance, petrol & cashcard) on the vehicle.[^16] While the Plaintiff acknowledged that she has since obtained a job with a higher salary, her current job does not pay her more on an annual basis as her previous job was on a 13th month pay scheme and her current job on a 12th month pay scheme[^17].

 ## Orders Made